thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 #### Common settings

-**Stacking mode**.
+**Stacking mode**

+This option is relevant to the "Timeseries Bar Chart" widget.
+The Stacking mode function displays the summed entity values to prevent overlap, with each value distinguished by a unique color.
-Use this function if the data aggregation function **is not** set to None.
+This function can be used only if the data aggregation function **is not** set to None.
-If the Stacking box checked, the bar will be split according to the values of the entities used.
+Without activating the "Enable stacking mode", the bars will be split according to the values of the entities used.
-If this box isn’t checked, the widget will show you the sum of the used entity values.
-To see the values of all entities, you need to hover your mouse over the bar.
+To view the values of all entities, you need to hover your mouse over the bar.

+{% include images-gallery.html imageCollection="appearance-stacking-mode-1" %}

+If you need to exclude a specific key from stacking, go to the [advanced data key configuration](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/), and check the "Exclude from stacking" checkbox.

-{% include images-gallery.html imageCollection="appearance-stacking-mode" %}
+{% include images-gallery.html imageCollection="appearance-stacking-mode-2" %}

 #### Legend settings

-For chart widgets, the “Display legend” option is enabled by default.
-The legend is used to display the min/max/average/total values.
+By default, the "Display legend" option is enabled for chart widgets.
+This legend displays statistical values, including min, max, average, and total.
-Other widgets have this option disabled.
+In contrast, other widgets do not have this option enabled.

-While the legend is enabled, you can choose the direction and position of the legend.
-Also, you can choose which data to include (min, max, average, total) and either to sort the data keys or not.
+While the legend is enabled, you have the flexibility to:
+ - Choose the legend's direction and position;
+ - Select which data values to include (min, max, average, total);
+ - Select to sort the data keys or keep them unsorted.

-{% include images-gallery.html imageCollection="appearance-legend-settings-1" %}
+ - {% include images-gallery.html imageCollection="appearance-legend-settings-1" %}

 You may notice that the legend displays the [data key](/docs/{{docsPrefix}}user-guide/widgets/#data-keys) label for each configured data key.
 When you have data from multiple devices in the same widget, it is hard to find which device corresponds to which record in the legend or in the tooltip.